achintyac/strats/README.md

 A MM algorithm that posts k total 2-way (bid/ask) quotes for a required n bps edge with hedging via margin spot trading.

 # twitter_event_driven
-Rust-based Twitter stream that *will* classify incoming tweets as influential or not and indicate which securities should be long or short.
+Rust-based Twitter stream that *will* classify incoming tweets as influential or not and indicate which securities should be bought/sold.
 The data science tweet classification is in-progress.